oliboubanLingoport/sandbox/README.md

 automatically scanned by Globalyzer.
 Within a couple of minutes, the results will be shown on the sandbox dashboard at [sandbox.lingoport.com](http://sandbox.lingoport.com).

+## Access

+To use the sandbox, you will need contributor access.
+Please [create an issue](https://github.com/lingoport-public/sandbox/issues/new) to request access.

 ## In this Sandbox:

 + Add or modify C# (.cs), Javascript (.js, .html) and Java (.java) files: The Dashboard should reflect new i18n issues.